-Monica Markovich is the Vice President of Finance and received a Bachelor of Arts from the University of Notre Dame and earned her Master of Public Affairs with a concentration in financial management from the Indiana University School of Public and Environmental Affairs.
+Monica Markovich is the Executive Vice President and received a Bachelor of Arts from the University of Notre Dame and earned her Master of Public Affairs with a concentration in financial management from the Indiana University School of Public and Environmental Affairs.

 In her role, she is the chief financial officer of the College.

 Following graduation, she worked for the Indiana Department of Workforce Development, advancing from program manager to director of policy and programs for Adult, Career and Technical Education during her five years there.
 In that position, she managed a $25 million budget, a significant portion of which involved federal and state grants.

 Before coming to Holy Cross College, she worked at the University of Notre Dame as an analyst for the Office of the Executive Vice President.
 She oversaw a variety of special projects, as well as conducted extensive analysis and drafted reports on strategic university issues.

 Dianne Barlas, D.Min., has been part of the Holy Cross College Theology department for nineteen years, holding positions of Associate Professor, Assistant Director of the Saints and Scholars Summer Institute, Director for the Office of Global Studies, Director of First Year Studies and College Seminar, Division Chair of Interdisciplinary Studies, and Director of Academic Assessment.
 She holds a Bachelor of Science in Nursing/Nurse Practitioner’s Certificate from Purdue University, a Master of Divinity from the University of Notre Dame, and a Doctorate of Ministry in Practical Theology (Concentration in Spirituality) from the Catholic Theological Union.